-the inferred spectral index, especially near bright sources.
-We used the Jupiter-based beam maps from Hill et al. (2008) and smoothed them to a common one-degree beam, similar to how the sky maps are smoothed, and found that beam systematics at the known level can cause deviations of up to ± 0.1 in the spectral index.
+Small differences in the beam solid angle from one frequency band to another can distort the inferred spectral index, especially near bright sources.
+We used the Jupiter-based beam maps from Hill et al. (2009) and smoothed them to a common 1° beam, similar to how the sky maps are smoothed, and found that beam systematics at the known level can cause deviations of up to ± 0.1 in the spectral index.
 Errors of this type (that are multiplied by the sky signal) are included in the fit by adding 0.3% of the antenna temperature to the error budget for each pixel.
 This number was derived from the observed scatter one beam-width away from bright point sources.
 Systematics of this type do not average down, and so can quickly become dominant at low resolutions.